rancher/elemental/docs/quickstart.md

 Elemental Teal is built in the [openSUSE Build Service](https://build.opensuse.org/package/show/isv:Rancher:Elemental:Stable:Teal53/node-image) and available through the [openSUSE Registry](http://registry.opensuse.org/isv/rancher/elemental/stable/teal53/15.4/rancher/elemental-node-image/5.3:latest)

-### What is the Rancher Elemental Stack ?

-The Elemental Stack consists of some packages on top of SLE Micro for Rancher

-- **elemental-toolkit** - includes a set of OS utilities to enable OS management via containers.
-Includes dracut modules, bootloader configuration, cloud-init style configuration services, etc.
-- **elemental-operator** - this connects to Rancher Manager and handles machineRegistration and machineInventory CRDs
-- **elemental-register** - this registers machines via machineRegistrations and installs them via elemental-cli
-- **elemental-cli** - this installs any elemental-toolkit based derivative.
-Basically an installer based on our A/B install and upgrade system
-- **rancher-system-agent** - runs on the installed system and gets instructions ("Plans") from Rancher Manager what to install and run on the system

 ## Prerequisites

  - A Rancher server (2.6.9) configured (server-url set)
      - To configure the Rancher server-url please check the [Rancher docs](https://rancher.com/docs/rancher/v2.6/en/admin-settings/#first-log-in)
+     - The Rancher server needs to be accessible on port 443 from all nodes that you are provisioning.
+(However, the requests are only one way so the nodes can be behind a NAT or other firewall)
  - A machine (bare metal or virtualized) with TPM 2.0
      - Hint 1: Libvirt allows setting virtual TPMs for virtual machines [example here](https://rancher.github.io/elemental/tpm/#add-tpm-module-to-virtual-machine)
-     - Hint 2: You can enable TPM emulation on bare metal machines missing the TPM 2.0 module [example here](https://rancher.github.io/elemental/tpm/#add-tpm-emulation-to-bare-metal-machine)
+     - Hint 2: You can enable TPM emulation on bare metal machines missing the TPM 2.0 module [example here](https://rancher.github.io/elemental/tpm/#add-tpm-emulation-to-bare-metal-machine).
+There are many caveats to this but it's useful for trying out with a single node.
  - Helm Package Manager (https://helm.sh/)
  - Docker (for iso manipulation)

-## Preparing the cluster
+## Preparing the upstream cluster

 `elemental-operator` is the management endpoint, running the management cluster and taking care of creating inventories, registrations for machines and much more.

+### Install the Operator

 We will use the Helm package manager to install the elemental-operator chart into our cluster